- Bucket List

 You have your dates now, and you know your activities.
 It’s time to find your bed for the night.

 Booking.com is the worlds leading accommodation site.
 Infinite options, quite useful search by a map and nonstop offers.
-Always the first hotel site I check.
+Most of the offers also have an easy cancellation option.
+I use Booking or Airbnb in almost every travel.

 Leaving without travel insurance is not a good idea.
 Let’s just say like it is: It’s a very very dumb idea.
 There are so many things that can go wrong abroad and end up costing you a fortune.
-Ease your mind and protect yourself with insurance.
-Luckily, there is one brand without competition here:
+Insurance would ease your mind tremendously, and even if you don’t end up using it, it would’ve done quite a lot for your travel.
+I’ve used only one provider who has proven to me over the years.

 Recommended by National Geographic, Lonely Planet and hundreds of bloggers, World Nomad insurance is not only going to cover you (and your gear) from various misfortunes but is also cheap and easy to get.
 I use them every time i travel ,and I’ve never had an unresolved issue.